dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 --batch_size (type: int.
 The size of the batch, the default value is 50).
 We experimented for a maximum batch size of 50.
 --debug (type: bool.
 Display the detailed logs, default False).

+For example, following command determines the global interpretation for tuples with grant access.
-For example, python3 global_interpretation.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k_grant.sample
+python3 global_interpretation.py --data dataset/u4k-r4k-auth11k/train_u4k-r4k-auth11k_grant.sample

 ### Output ###
 The script outputs attribution information for the corresponding batch.